Simple Machines

 Simple Machines was an American independent record label in Arlington, Virginia.
 The label was founded by Derek Denckla and Jenny Toomey and Brad Sigal while both were living in the Positive Force House in north Arlington, but Sigal and eventually Denckla stepped back from involvement.
 In 1990-91 Kristin Thomson stepped up and co-masterminded the project with Toomey and they started a new group house near Positive Force's.
 At its peak, the label was run by Toomey, Thomson, Pat Graham and Mickey Menard.
 The label was formed to "find creative ways to avoid the established and boring music business."

 Biography

 The label came into existence in 1989 working toward the 1990 release of the Simple Machines 7" series.
 The Working Holiday!
 7" series followed.
 Simple Machines promoted cooperation with other indie labels all over the United States, and the "sell it at a fair price" ethic.
 The label also released a compilation of bands covering their "favorite Beat Happening covers".
 The profits were donated to a youth at risk home in Washington D.C.

 One of the most famous releases of the label is Pocketwatch, an album recorded by Dave Grohl, the Foo Fighters frontman, who was at the time the drummer for Seattle-based grunge band Nirvana.
 Hesitant to use his own name on the record, Grohl used the moniker "Late!", and was listed in liner notes as "Dave G".

+Inspired by the International Pop Underground Convention, Simple Machines organized, with the help of local labels TeenBeat and Slumberland, the Lotsa Pop Losers festival in October 1991.
+The festival featured performances by such bands as Velocity Girl, Versus, Unrest, Edsel, and Lilys.